Skip to content

 Table of contents

-“Data” isn’t just a generic word, it represents the smallest unit of value that your enterprise produces, and the integrity of it is the key to scaling that value to customers globally.
+“Data” isn’t just a generic word.
+It represents the smallest unit of value that your enterprise produces, and its integrity is the key to scaling that value to customers globally.

 That’s because integrity is all about ensuring that your data does not: